-The amplifier board features the 100 V rated EPC2037 eGaN FET.
-The amplifier is set to operate in differential mode and can be re-configured to operate in single-ended mode.
-The key feature of this development board is that it does not require a gate driver for the eGaN FETs and is driven directly from logic gates.
-A separate logic supply regulator has also been provided on the board.
+The amplifier board features the 200 V rated EPC2012C eGaN FET.
+The amplifier is set to operate in differential mode and can be re-configured to operate in single-ended mode and includes the gate driver and logic supply regulator.

-For more information on the EPC2037 eGaN FETs please refer to the datasheet available from EPC at www.epc-co.com.
+For more information on the EPC2012C eGaN FETs please refer to the datasheet available from EPC at www.epc-co.com.
 The datasheet should be read in conjunction with this quick start guide.